j19sch/frogsconf/pages/home.md

 - Lean Coffee: Thursday 8 December 2022 4pm-5:30pm CET
 - Unconference: Saturday 11 March 2023 10am CET
+- Lean Coffee: TBD
-- Unconference: Saturday 9 September 2023 10am CET
+- Unconference: Saturday 9 September 2023 10am CEST

 We'll update our [Schedule page](link://slug/schedule) when we get closer to the events.

-If you want to know how long we've been doing this and who helped organize in the past, visit our [previous editions](link://slug/previous-editions) page.
+If you want to know how long we've been doing this and who helped organize in the past, visit our [Previous editions](link://slug/previous-editions) page.

 ---